NihadHasan24/ML_service/README.md

 6. Writes the complete pipeline to `models/model.pkl` and its detailed results to `models/metrics.json`.

-`train.py` is divided into numbered `# %%` cells.
-Run the cells from top to bottom, or execute the complete training workflow with `python train.py`.
+Execute the complete training workflow with `python train.py`.

-If imports have yellow underlines, open the Command Palette with `Ctrl+Shift+P`, choose **Python: Select Interpreter**, and select the same environment in which you ran `python -m pip install -r requirements.txt`.

 ## Run the API